Last updated on 20/08/21

 That’s not sarcasm either.
 I mean it.

-And so I understand why people have questions for me.
+And so I understand why people have questions about travelling for me.

 What’s more, some of the questions about travelling that we wanderers get asked are just impossible to answer.
 It’s not that we don’t want to answer you – it’s just that we really have no idea how to!